200 Years, 200 Things to Love About Jxn

 153. Salam Rida (sustainability)

 Jackson is home to Salam Rida, a Detroit, MI native and Urban Designer.
-Rida helped launch The Ecoshed, a mixed-use incubator space in the Industry Park neighborhood that aims to be a demonstration space for sustainable infrastructure, culinary arts, and cultural hub.
-It’s just one step in defining the future of urban living in Jackson.
+Rida helped launch The Ecoshed (now The Plant), which was at its inception a mixed-use incubator space in the Industry Park neighborhood that aimed to be a demonstration space for sustainable infrastructure, culinary arts, and cultural hub.

 154. Nashlie Sephus (technology)